Appointing mentors and advisors

 It’s common to have more informal connections with your mentors, rather than the formal, contracted ties you have with your advisors.

 Apart from receiving professional advice, there are many additional benefits of mentors and advisers.
 They include:

 Business mentors can help you look at problems from perspectives that you would not have thought of on your own.
 They can also give you strategies for what to do when facing specific business challenges.

-As advisers and mentors are often at a later stage of their career than you are, they probably know more people than you do.
+As advisors and mentors are often at a later stage of their career than you are, they probably know more people than you do.
 They are often very willing to introduce you to contacts who can help you make your business more successful.

-Starting a business is difficult, but having a credible mentor and/or adviser who has been through what you’re going through can be a good source of support and encouragement.
+Starting a business is difficult, but having a credible mentor and/or advisor who has been through what you’re going through can be a good source of support and encouragement.
 They’re also good people to vent to when you need an ear.